nomis6432/OCR-Manga/README.md

 install Tk, Tesseract and various python modules

-`sudo pacman -S tk tesseract tesseract-data-jpn python-pillow python-pyocr python-magic python-myougiden-git python-rarfile`
+`sudo pacman -S tk tesseract tesseract-data-jpn python-pillow python-magic python-rarfile`

+install the remaining python modules from the AUR either manually or by using an AUR helper like yaourt

+`yaourt -S python-pyocr python-myougiden-git python-rarfile`

 Arch Linux using pip
 ----------